-• Normal and Customary Closing Costs
+Normal and Customary Closing Costs

 These are costs that are normal and customary for real estate transactions in the local market.
 Qualifying expenses may include abstracting costs, recording fees, and credit reports.
 Certain other expenses may be excluded, such as "points" or prepaid interest.
-Contact the PM about specific expenses.